-- the concept of chronic disease emerged because medicine's ability to cure infectious disease led to changing patterns of disease - 2. the notion of a chronic disease is a construct, not a "natural" category.
+- 1. the concept of chronic disease emerged because the ability of medicine to cure infectious disease led to changing patterns of disease - 2. the notion of a chronic disease is a construct, not a "natural" category.
 The concept was constructed and has evolved to serve a variety of political and social purposes